havatv/qgisthingreyscaleplugin/help/source/index.rst

   Setting the maximum value so something that is less than the raster layer maximum is normally not a good idea.

-* The levels to be used by the algorithm can be modified (add, remove, suggest based on a number of levels).
+* The levels to be used by the algorithm can be modified by setting the level boundaries manuall using the *add* and *remove* buttons, or the levels can be suggested using the *Suggest levels* button (based on the   minimum and maximum values and the number of levels, using equal intervals).

 * Output raster dataset file name and location.
   If no output file name is specified, a GeoTIFF file with prefix "greyskel" will be created in the user's tempdir.

+* The *Use level values as output pixel values* can be used to output the lower boundary value of the level instead of the level sequence number (1 for the lowest level).

 * The histogram of input raster values can be generated.
   The generated histogram will include the values between the minimum